-In response, Dr. Wa Kitavi has been working with Bishop Daniel Koinet and with mission-minded supporters like you to help train Maasai Christians.
+In response, Resonate staff have been working with Bishop Daniel Koinet and with mission-minded supporters like you to help train Maasai Christians.
 Together they’ve brought Timothy Leadership Training (TLT) to Maasai communities.

-Pastor David Kompe of Empuyiankat Church was one of the first leaders whom Dr. Wa Kitavi invited to be part of TLT in Kenya.
+Pastor David Kompe of Empuyiankat Church was one of the first leaders whom Resonate staff invited to be part of TLT in Kenya.
 The lessons Pastor Kompe learned during TLT inspired him to serve his community by tackling their biggest and most life-threatening problem: limited water supply.

 Empowered by TLT’s teachings on caring for God’s people and Christian stewardship, pastor Kompe sought partners who could help him build a reservoir that could last through even the worst drought.
 With help from the local government and a nongovernmental organization called Kajiado Arid Land Development Organization, the congregation rolled up their sleeves and got to work.